Loading CES pipeline...

 For a complete breakdown of all pipeline output metrics (including nAUC, Peak, and toxicity flags), refer to the Documentation page

-Mechanistic CES: This model isolates immunomodulation by adjusting for compound toxicity against effector cells.
+Mechanistic CES: This mode isolates immunomodulation by adjusting for compound toxicity against effector cells.
 It captures drug activity that either enhances or inhibits effector-mediated cytotoxicity by mathematically filtering out artifacts caused by toxicity to the effector cell population.

 Applicable to 3-condition setups (co-culture, target monoculture, and effector monoculture).